Why do dogs have black nails? This has been a perplexing question among dog owners over the years.

 2. Redness and rashes of the skin tissues around the nail

-For dogs whose nails were initially white then they start to turn reddish are experiencing Onychogryphosis.
+Dogs whose nails were initially white then start to turn reddish are experiencing Onychogryphosis.
 Make sure you get him to the vet to be tasted just to be sure

 3. The assortment of nail colors